Chronic illness warrior and natural health coach and advocate, Gina helps others thrive beyond the challenges of chronic illness.

 - provides solid, hands-on information, expert advice, and practical solutions to everyday problems

 - provides information on the latest medical breakthroughs to natural remedies

 - offers new hope to self-reliant people who suffer from arthritis or other inflammatory illnesses

-- The first print issue should arrive in 12-16 weeks.
+- The first print issue should arrive in 12 to 16 weeks.

 - Control your subscription settings anytime using Amazon's Magazine Subscription Manager.

 - If you purchase the auto-renewing offer, your subscription will renew at the end of the current term.
 Before it renews, we will send you a reminder notice stating the term and rate then in effect.
 Cancel anytime.